paulgreg/rsstodolist-django-server/README.md

 --------------

 Have python and django (1.5) installed and eventually mysql or another database (you could also use sqlite).
-You better install django and the database driver using pip :
+You better install django using pip :

     pip install Django==1.5.5